RAHB-REALTORS-Association/chat2gpt/docs/index.md

 </p>
 <hr/>

 **Chat²GPT** is a [ChatGPT](https://openai.com/chatgpt) chat bot for Google Chat 🤖💬.
 It's designed to amplify the experience in your Google Chat rooms by offering personalized user sessions for coherent dialogues, a manual reset capability, the power to generate images via OpenAI's [DALL·E 2 API](https://openai.com/dall-e-2), and dynamic interactions through mentions or direct messaging.
+Moreover, with the integration of Eleven Labs TTS API, Chat²GPT now brings voice interactions, letting users convert textual prompts into audio.
 User input and text output is moderated with OpenAI's [Moderation API](https://platform.openai.com/docs/guides/moderation).

 ## 📖 Table of Contents
 - [🛠️ Setup](setup.html)